What is a Project Management Framework?

 The project management framework makes reference to the stages of a project’s cycle and the tools required to execute the created project.
 Thus, with the help a project framework, you will be able to see each stage of the project in details, plus the tools and strategies needed to complete each stage successfully.
 These frameworks differ from company to company, according to their goals and desired projects.
 But, regardless of how the stages of a project look like, it is important to go through each one adequately, in order to ensure the success of the project.

 The Project Management Body of Knowledge or PMBOK is a complex and complete project management guideline that can help in various stages of project management.
 Thus, starting with financial forecasting and going to budgeting, management science, and other methods that will assist in project management, the PMBOK can help you find the best method to manage every facet of a project.
-PMI’ project management courses are covered during the project management diploma program of AIMS.
+PMI’ online project management courses are covered during the project management diploma and mba project management programs, offered by AIMS.

 Projects IN Controlled Environments, or Prince2 as it is commonly known, is a very effective method when it comes to managing project.
 With its help, you can easily divide a project into smaller stages, which are easier to manage.
 It works by aligning a project to its 7 principles, which are made to ensure the successful management of a project.
 Also, there are 7 processes that take place when using Prince2, making this project framework not just effective, but highly popular as well.